raju8309/UNH-chatbot/README.md

 ## Testing

 Automated tests are conducted using `automation_testing/run_tests.py`.
 The script creates a timestamp directory in the `reports` folder.
 The gold set is copied to each of these folders so that the master gold set can be continuously, safely updated.
+The current gold set is present in the `automation_testing` directory.

 Answer predictions are generated with `predict.py`, they're compared against the gold set `gold.jsonl` with `evaluator.py`, and finally a BERTscore report is output.
 The speed of responses can be analyzed with `automation_testing/test_times.py`, which outputs average repsonse times.

 ### Test Dashboard

 A dashboard UI is available for quikcly running, interpreting, and comparing test results and chat logs.
-To view it, simply follow the below steps to run the progam and then visit the ```/dashboard``` page in your browser.
+To view/use it, simply follow the below steps to run the progam and then visit the ```/dashboard``` page in your browser.
 For example, ```localhost:8003/dashboard```.

 ## Setup & Usage